JetBrains/intellij-sdk-docs/topics/basics/getting_started.md

       * Switching the version of the target IntelliJ Platform (IDE),
       * Changing the target IntelliJ Platform-based IDE, e.g., from IntelliJ IDEA to PyCharm,
       * Running a plugin against alternate versions of the JetBrains runtime.
-  * Gradle is fully integrated with Continuous Integration systems and [JetBrains Plugin Repository](https://plugins.jetbrains.com), so it is easy to customize and extend the build and publishing processes.
+  * Gradle is fully integrated with Continuous Integration systems and [JetBrains Marketplace](https://plugins.jetbrains.com), so it is easy to customize and extend the build and publishing processes.
   * Built-in verification task for <path>plugin.xml</path> and plugin distribution structure.
-  * Built-in integration with [IntelliJ Plugin Verifier](https://github.com/JetBrains/intellij-plugin-verifier) tool used for running the compatibility checks as performed on [JetBrains Plugin Repository](https://plugins.jetbrains.com).
+  * Built-in integration with [IntelliJ Plugin Verifier](https://github.com/JetBrains/intellij-plugin-verifier) tool used for running the compatibility checks as performed on [JetBrains Marketplace](https://plugins.jetbrains.com).

 ## Using GitHub Template